automvc/bee/README.md

 **V1.7**
 more tables select oriented object support.
 1.support one to one,one to many,many to one,many to many.
-2.support inner join, left join,right join, no join.
+2.support join(inner join), left join,right join, no join.
 3.The select operations of single table and more tables do not affect each other.

 Quick Start: